jekkilekki/plugin-jkl-timezones/readme.txt

 and right-click on the element you wish to style.
 Then find `Inspect` in the pop-up contextual menu.

-= Why does the Timezone Calculator always show UTC time and not my current timezone? = In order for your current timezone to show up in the timezone calculator as the default, you first need to SET your default timezone in the WordPress Settings Page.
+= Why does the Timezone Converter always show UTC time and not my current timezone? = In order for your current timezone to show up in the timezone calculator as the default, you first need to SET your default timezone in the WordPress Settings Page.
 In the WordPress admin menu, go to `Settings -> General` and find the dropdown to